Sin City AKA Las Vegas – it’s one of the most infamous places in the USA that’s often portrayed as a den for gangsters, gamblers, and runaways.

 How to Get Off The Beaten Path in Las Vegas

-While I’ve touched on some of the less touristy things to do in Vegas, to actually get off the beaten path will involve getting out of the city.
+While I’ve touched on some of the hidden gems in Las Vegas, to actually get off the beaten path will involve getting out of the city.
 Here are some of the superlative places to visit near Las Vegas if you want to see more than casinos:

 havasupai grand canyon day trip from las vegas